gazjones-0/GhostInAzureWebApp/README.md

 ## Before you deploy we have to talk about startup performance...

-When I first deployed Ghost, the site took a while to startup, which I put down to it being the initial deployment; however, this happens whenever the app gets recycled (which can happen any time, but on the free and shared tiers it's every 20mins).
-Some investigation led me to the root cause -- Ghost uses a significant number of node modules, and Azure takes a long time to load them.
+With standard deployment, Ghost takes a while to start, and this happens whenever app's recycled (which can be any time; on free / shared it's every 20mins); investigation found root cause - Ghost uses lots of modules and Azure's slow to load them.
+I had some success improving this with caching - some very quick tests showed:

-I tried do improve this with some caching (see later for more details on this), with some success -- I did some (very) quick tests of start time by restarting the web app, browsing to the site and then looking at what Ghost records the boot time as in the log:

-* Free - with caching around 3-6s (16-19s after a deployment; without cache around 20-25s)
+* Free - with caching ~3-6s (16-19s after deployment; without cache ~20-25s)
-* Shared - with caching around 3-6s (16-19s after a deployment; without cache around 20-25s)
+* Shared - with caching ~3-6s (16-19s after deployment; without cache ~20-25s)
-* Basic - with caching around 3-6s (6-7s after a deployment; without cache around 30s)
+* Basic - with caching ~3-6s (6-7s after deployment; without cache ~30s)
-* Standard - with caching around 3-6s (6-7s after a deployment; without cache around 30s)
+* Standard - with caching ~3-6s (6-7s after deployment; without cache ~30s)

-The startup times for basic+ without caching were a bit surprising -- my guess is free and shared benefit from underlying infrastructure being in continual use whilst in basic and higher you have an additional hit of fresh resources being spun up; of course, basic+ bring other benefits not least that you can enable "always on".
+Times for basic+ without cache were bit surprising -- my guess is free / shared benefit from underlying infrastructure being in continual use whilst basic+ has hit of spinning up resources (basic+ has other benefits like "always on" though).

 ## Potential workaround for slow startup times

-Use Azure CDN to host a custom domain that essentially acts as a cache sat in front of your web app, so app recycles or slow responses shouldn't really matter -- note that I haven't tried this but saw it on <https://github.com/chadly/ghost> which I only found after I'd got Ghost up and running in Azure.
+Use Azure CDN to host a custom domain acting as cache in front of your web app -- I haven't tried this but saw it on <https://github.com/chadly/ghost> which I found after I'd got Ghost running in Azure.

 ## Deployment